 In my footy team, I’d play him at centre-half back.
 He’s reliable, courageous, and he’s tough enough to eventually outsmart his opponents.
 I have learnt that my mate is a generous soul.
 He rewards the brave.
 He’s versatile and can work with a quick cut, a few spurs per elbow, with a trellis or no trellis.
 He’ll always give you something, whatever the big fella sends from above.

 New drinkers are getting to meet my mate Grenache for the first time, seeing and enjoying him in a new light.

 Grenache knows that all ships rise on the same tide, and he dips his hat to the true believers who saw him through the bad times.

 He gives thanks to, names like Melton, Farmillo, Smart, Noon, Hoffmann, Pannell, Osborn, Bratasiuk, di Fabio, Bekkers, Cirillo, Gartleman, Binder and Fraser.
 He’s also excited to hang with the new gang.
 He knows that he is good; he knows he can be better than good.
-He knows he can take a ladies breathe away.
+He knows he can take a ladies breath away.
 He knows he deserves to stand judge against the best.

-I’m happy to see Grenache has finally got some swagger and new – found respect.
+I’m happy to see Grenache has finally got some swagger and newfound respect.
 I hope he’s being treated better by the hand that farms him and, by the God that brings him sunlight and rain.
-I’m happy for the brilliant young winemakers who are discovering his charms, and very happy for the consumers that can enjoy his juice.
+I’m happy for the brilliant young winemakers who are discovering his charms and very happy for the consumers that can enjoy his juice.
 Happy for the smiles he brings and the laughter he creates.

-Finally Australia has a great grape that loves this land and he loves it back.
+Finally, Australia has a great grape that loves this land and he loves it back.